City of Big Waters

 In the end, the I&M had to be built twice.
 To save enough money to finish it, the State had authorized a shallower cut than had been originally recommended.
 To ensure that enough water flowed through this modest ditch to float barges—and the hopes of lenders for repayment—water had to pumped into it from the South Fork of the Chicago River.
 This pumping sometimes caused the Chicago River, which ordinarily runs east into the lake, to temporarily reverse flow and move west toward the Des Plaines.

-Engineers could not improve the I&M as a shipping canal, alas.
-The delays in funding and construction meant that the canal teetered on the cusp of obsolescence from the start.
+Alas, the delays in funding and construction meant that the canal teetered on the cusp of obsolescence from the start.
 The I&M was the last of the great 19th century inland canals, yesterday’s great idea, and the railroads began eating into its potential revenues almost as soon as it opened.
 Water-borne traffic passed it by too, it being too shallow and too narrow, its lock too short for newer commercial craft.
 Traffic on the Illinois and Michigan Canal peaked at just over one million tons in 1880, and began dropping thereafter, never to recover; in 1933 the I&M Canal was closed.
-The canal remained a vital transportation corridor, but not for watercraft; the easternmost stretch of the long-dead canal was finally buried in the 1960s, when the Stevenson Expressway was built atop it.

 A vanguard of history-conscious citizens in northeast Illinois pointed out that the canal corridor was a kind of open-air museum of industrial technology, and thus of a crucial part of Chicagoland history.
 Local citizen-activists were led by the Openlands Project, and together they persuaded the state to create the 60-mile-long I & M Canal State Trail in the 1960s and early ‘70s.
 The canal was designated a National Historic Landmark in 1966.
 That was only the first step in what turned out to be a re-imagining of the corridor, not merely its reuse.
 Today the I&M Canal it is the centerpiece of the Illinois & Michigan Canal National Heritage Corridor, a name as clumsy as the concept.
 This quasi-national “heritage park” that offers an unusual blend of history and recreation in what is usually politely referred to as an urban setting.